ptwgs/vagrant-example/README.md

-# Deploying Rails
+# Vagrant project example

-Vagrant project example
+Simple Vagrant project example used in our internal quick course.

 ## Plugins